 But if this happens over and over as in a chronic cycle of abuse, we are not only making a choice to stay in that relationship but also we are choosing to reinforce the pattern of abuse.

 In other words, we are “helping” the abuser by being in the role of an easy abusee or victim.

 I know that kind of sounds bad… and I’m not pointing the finger at you.
-I’m only saying this because I’ve being through hell and back and I don’t want you to suffer the same.
+I’m only saying this because I’ve been through hell and back and I don’t want you to suffer the same.

 I know you too can break the cycle of abuse and create the space in your life to invite healthy and nurturing relationships to enter.

 How does a woman get herself in that situation to start with?

 One of the biggest reasons I think women get themselves in chronically abusive situations is because she had not been honest and truthful to her emotions.